lmorchard/blog.lmorchard.com/posts/2022-04-17-writing-while-burnt-out/index.md

 I want to write about different things, right now.
 Exciting things.
 Adventurous things.
 Weird things.

 Though, to be honest, I'm maybe trying too hard to write those things and be clever.
 Maybe I need to spend some time writing some simple, mundane scenes.
 Not try to make everything a space opera or a fantasy epic in progress.
-Hard to some up with something cool every day, whether or not I actually meet that goal.
+Hard to come up with something cool every day, whether or not the thing I come up with actually ends up being cool.

 So, this isn't fiction.
 I feel like I'm cheating.
 But I guess it could count as a creative writing exercise.
 I'm writing.
 I'm thinking about creativity.
 I'm thinking about stories.
 It's more journalistic than the other days so far, but maybe that's okay.
 I don't tend to share my journal entries with anyone.